israrwz/glyph-grid/NEW_PLAN.md

 - Maintain deterministic ordering (row-major).
 - Cells with all zeros → primitive ID 0 (EMPTY).
 - For diacritic glyphs, trailing empty region remains zeros (no special cropping).
+- IMPORTANT: A 1‑bit occupancy (empty / non‑empty) per cell is **not** sufficient for Phase 1 primitive learning or reconstruction of the original glyph; it irreversibly loses intra‑cell stroke geometry.
+We therefore retain the full 128×128 binary raster and treat the occupancy grid only as an auxiliary coarse structural channel.
+Phase 1 uses the full 8×8 binary patch content (either directly or via a future codebook) rather than a single occupancy bit.

 ---